Editing | Author Collaboration

 I began my editorial career in 1999 as developmental editor for Art Buchwald when he was working on his fictionalized memoir, Stella in Heaven.
 Since then, I have edited fiction and nonfiction books, with specialties in memoir, fiction, screenplays, and political and academic writing.

 The subjects of the books I’ve worked on include working for the United Nations, thriving in the face of cancer, and raising a child with learning disabilities.

-Besides Art Buchwald, authors whose manuscripts I’ve edited include Anne Dick, widow of Philip K. Dick; June Bingham, writer and wife of Congressman Jonathan Bingham; and Nicholas C. Forstmann, a co-founder of Forstmann Little & Company.
+Besides Art Buchwald, authors whose manuscripts I’ve edited and/or consulted on include Anne Dick, widow of Philip K. Dick; June Bingham, writer and wife of Congressman Jonathan Bingham; and Nicholas C. Forstmann, a co-founder of Forstmann Little & Company.

 I have worked with both seasoned writers as well as first-time authors.
 What they both require is encouragement and an incisive, no-nonsense critique of what they are working on.

 I also have years of experience from working as a script analyst for Turner Network Television and as a script analyst and book scout for Miramax Films.
 Well-versed in the elements of storytelling, I enjoy helping screenwriters figure out what will make their scripts sing.